Residential Bridging Loans

 If you are looking for short-term property finance in order to bridge the gap between selling one home and purchasing another, then a residential bridging loan allows you to act fast when faced with tight timeframes.

-Residential bridging loans are often used as an alternative to standard mortgages.
-Offered on an interest only basis, they are designed to be quick, flexible and provide peace of mind when it comes to property transactions.
+Residential bridging loans are often used as an alternative to a traditional mortgage.
+Offered on an interest-only basis, they are designed to be quick and flexible and provide peace of mind when it comes to property transactions.